Chronic Obstructive Pulmonary Disease (COPD) (cont.)

 IN THIS ARTICLE

-Over the past 50-75 years, various surgical approaches have been tried to improve symptoms and to restore lung function in people with emphysema.
-Only giant bullectomy and, possibly, lung volume reduction surgery have proven useful.
+Over the past 50 to 75 years, various surgical approaches have been tried to improve symptoms and to restore lung function in people with emphysema.
+Only giant bullectomy and lung volume reduction surgery have proven useful.

 Bullectomy is the removal of giant bullae, which are air-filled spaces affected by emphysema located in the lung periphery.
 Bullectomy has been a standard approach for many years.
-The bullae in patients with emphysema generally range in size from 1-4 cm in diameter; however, bullae can occupy more than 33% of the hemithorax (eg, giant bullae).
+The bullae in patients with emphysema generally range in size from 1-4 cm in diameter; however, some bullae (giant bullae) can occupy more than 33% of the hemithorax.
 The hemithorax is one side of the chest.

 Giant bullae may compress adjacent lung tissue, reducing blood flow and ventilation to healthy tissue.
 Removal of these bullae can result in the expansion of compressed lungs and improved function.

 Lung Volume Reduction Surgery

 Lung volume reduction surgery was first performed nearly 40 years ago.